 Speaking of tall mountains, New Hampshire’s Mt.
 Washington clocks in at 6,288 ft.

 There are many ways to the top, but The Mount Washington Auto Road remains one of the most unique.
 It’s certainly one of the top things to do in New Hampshire.

 31. Attend a concert at Tanglewood.

 In Massachusetts’ Berkshires region is a famed music venue known as Tanglewood.
 In the summer, this place comes alive, with top quality concerts that range from the Boston Symphony Orchestra to James Taylor (a regular Tanglewood favorite).

 Are you a lover of literature?
 The famous poet Emily Dickinson was born in this Massachusetts home, where her poems were found after her death.
 The site is now a museum open for tours.

 When the snow falls, get outside and play!
-A horse drawn sleigh is a romantic and exciting winter pastime.
+There’s really nothing like winter in New England.
+A horse-drawn sleigh is a romantic and exciting winter pastime.
 Nestlenook Farm is a choice spot to spirit through the woods.